Depression in Men

 The symptoms of depression in men can be part of everyday life and don’t always signify that you’re depressed.
 But, you might be depressed if, for more than two weeks, you’ve felt sad or miserable most of the time, or have lost interest in usual activities that used to bring you joy, such as sports or sex.
 You will also have experienced some of the symptoms below.

-- Feelings of guilt, shame
+Feelings of hopelessness

-- Thoughts of suicide
+Thoughts of death or suicide

 Depression can be in different forms